Carrier-based aircraft: Catapult-assisted take-off but arrested recovery

-The use of catapults allows an aircraft carrier to launch large fixed-wing aircraft.
+Most modern aircraft carrier flight decks are no longer than 330 m, with barely half of that length being dedicated to take-offs while the rest are angled flight deck reserved as the landing runway and parking spaces.
+The use of catapults allows an aircraft carrier to not only launch heavy fixed-wing aircraft, but also from a runway distance less than 150 m, from which take-offs would be otherwise be impossible.
 For example, the U.S. Navy launches its E-2 Hawkeye AEW aircraft and C-2A Greyhound cargo aircraft with catapults.